This project shows how you can exchange data between two Pybricks hubs.

 This means that any number of nearby hubs can receive the broadcasted message without having to set up a connection.
 This can be quite convenient, but you can only broadcast small amounts of information at once, as explained below.

-To prepare the hub to send and receive data with these topics, you initialize the broadcast class as follows:
+To prepare the hub to send and receive data with these channels, you initialize the hub class as follows:

 On another hub, you can receive it as follows:

-# Try to read previously received tilt data. data = radio.receive("tilt") # Check if there was any data yet: if data: # There was, so let's print it. pitch, roll = data print(pitch, roll)
+# Try to read previously received tilt data. data = hub.ble.observe(1) # Check if there was any data yet: if data is not None: # There was, so let's print it. pitch, roll = data print(pitch, roll)

-When sending data tuples like these, your values will be automatically encoded into a format suitable for broadcasting.
+When sending data, your values will be automatically encoded into a format

 Running the example programs